stardog-union/millan/README.md

 const sparqlParser = new W3CSpecSparqlParser();
 ```

-Every parser instance has exactly the same API.
+Every parser instance has essentially the same API.
 They are all instances of the
 Parser base class from [chevrotain](https://github.com/SAP/chevrotain), and they all implement the [IStardogParser](https://stardog-union.github.io/millan/interfaces/istardogparser.html) interface.

 The two parser methods you'll use most often are `parse` and `tokenize`.
 Use